 For space spraying, apply 3-8 seconds directed up high in a room measuring 10 feet wide by 10 feet deep by 10 feet high.
 Improvement of the problem will be immedate but as our video explains, you may need to treat several times a week to get control of the active pest.
 This will all depend on the life cycle of the pest, how fast their pupae re-emerge, etc.

 For small problems isolated to 1 or 2 rooms, the Multipurpose Insect Killer will be efficient and fine for the job.
 But if the entire structure is having issues requiring a lot of product to be used, you’ll be better served using our AEROSOL MACHINES.

 These small devices are powered by batteries and can be set on shelf or mounted on the wall.
 One machine will cover up to 600 sq/ft.
 By default, they will release a small amount of product (less than a second release) every 15 minutes.

 These machines accept a small can of pyrethrin based aerosol that will control anything flying around, And because the treatment is constantly being renewed every 15 minutes, nothing will be able to use the air space being treated as long as the machines are kept running.

 Each machine will need a can of CLEAR ZONE aerosol.
 When set to go off every 15 minutes, one can will last 30 days.
 Plan on getting enough to run your machines for two months.

-Lastly, installing FLYING INSECT TRAPS in any room with activity can be helpful.
-First, they’ll help by removing flying pests.
-Second, they’ll help by helping to identify the unknown entity.
+One other tool you may consider – especially if you’re sure the pest is soemthing that is flying – is our FLYING INSECT TRAPS .
+They can be set up in any room with activity and in general, can really help reduce active adtults.
+First, they’ll help by removing all flying pests.
+Second, they’ll help by enabling you to identify the unknown entity.
 Run them around the clock or put them on a timer so they’re only at night.
 When run at night only, they’ll attract anything flying around and have the biggest impact.